 Acknowledgments

+Lloyd G. Mullikin, of the New Jersey Geological and Water Survey, provided hydrogeologic-framework data and interpretations in support of this project.
+The New Jersey Department of Environmental Protection, Bureau of Water Supply, provided well-permit, water-allocation-permit, and water-use data used in the study.
+The New Jersey Department of Environmental Protection and the Barnegat Bay Partnership provided funding for the development of the groundwater flow model.

 The authors gratefully acknowledge the assistance of U.S. Geological Survey employees Nicholas Smith in the collection of groundwater-level data, and Jennifer Shrouds and John Nawyn in the tabulation of water-use data for this project.
 Jean Brown performed base-flow separations, and Debra Buxton estimated monthly recharge.
 Greg Simpson prepared the report layout and drafted report figures.

-Lloyd G. Mullikin, of the New Jersey Geological and Water Survey, provided hydrogeologic-framework data and interpretations in support of this project.
-The New Jersey Department of Environmental Protection, Bureau of Water Supply, provided well-permit, water-allocation-permit and water-use data used in the study.
-The New Jersey Department of Environmental Protection and the Barnegat Bay Partnership provided funding for the development of the groundwater flow model.